 For a full guide to volunteering in Cambodia, keep reading.

-Whether travelers are choosing to volunteer in Cambodia for differing time frames, they’ll find boundless opportunities to make a difference.
+Whether travelers are choosing to volunteer abroad in Cambodia for differing time frames, they’ll find boundless opportunities to make a difference.

 When planning a trip, the first thing to get acquainted with is Cambodia’s climate.
 Since it’s located in the tropical zone, the area cycles through wet and dry seasons but maintains warm temperatures throughout the year.
 April and May are the hottest months, when the thermometer regularly climbs as high as 100 degrees Fahrenheit.
 Plan your trip according to your to arrival in Cambodia, so that you are well packed for the right weather.

 As far as tourism, November through February is the busiest time.
 Temperatures cool down comfortably and the dry season is in full swing, which means many travelers are heading over to enjoy the weather.